 Committee/Organization Purpose Membership Meetings Graduate Education Committee Functions as a working group to oversee and make recommendations to the Faculty Organization who are members of the Graduate Faculty in the Graduate College to refine, implement, and evaluate the Five elected faculty members, student representation from the graduate program, and other invited persons with liaison responsibilities. year.
-Kappa Tau Chapter of Sigma Theta Tau International Nursing Honor Society The purposes of Kappa Tau are to recognize superior achievement and development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession. required to have completed 1⁄4 of the program of study.
-Students in graduate programs are required to achieve a 3.5 GPA on a four-point scale or its equivalent.
+Kappa Tau Chapter of Sigma Theta Tau International Nursing Honor Society The purposes of Kappa Tau are to recognize superior achievement and development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession.
+Graduate nursing students are required to have completed 1⁄4 of the program of study.
+Students in graduate programs are required to achieve a 3.5 GPA on a four-point scale or its equivalent. activities occur throughout the